 Can you cruise while pregnant?
 The answer is “Yes” depending on the cruise line that you are sailing with and how many weeks pregnant that you are at the time that your ship is sailing.

-Here are some of the most popular cruise lines policies about cruising while pregnant:
+Here are some of the most popular cruise lines policies about cruising while pregnant to give you a Guide to Cruising While Pregnant:

-- Disney Cruise Lines: According to the Disney Cruise Website, “Women who have entered their 24th week of pregnancy as of their embarkation date will be refused passage due to safety concerns.
-Neither a physician’s medical statement nor a waiver of liability will be accepted.
-In addition, Disney Cruise Line cannot be held responsible or liable for any complications relating to pregnancy at any stage.
-Infants under 12 weeks old will not be allowed to travel aboard Disney Cruise Line ships.”
+- Disney Cruise Lines: Expecting mothers who have reached their 24th week of pregnancy will be refused embarkation due to safety concerns.
+Neither a doctor’s medical statement nor a waiver of liability will be accepted.
+Disney Cruise Line cannot be held liable for any complications relating to pregnancy at any stage.
 Read the complete policy here.

 - Princess Cruises: According to Princess Cruise Lines Website, “Pregnant women are not allowed to sail if they are entering the 24th week of their pregnancy by the last day of the cruise.
 All pregnant women are required to produce a physician’s letter stating that mother and baby are in good health, fit to travel and the pregnancy is not high-risk.
 The letter must also include the estimated date of delivery (EDD) calculated from both Last Menstrual Period (LMP) and ultrasound (if performed).”
 Read the complete policy here.